Updated : Wednesday, August 17, 2022 4:55 PM

 5. Altering or changing an examination or source code so as to mislead other users or the reader.
 This includes changing program output in the sample output.

-6. Placing personal work in locations accessible to other students such as the pubic drive, on the local computer outside of the my documents folder, or web sites.
+6. Placing personal work in locations accessible to other students such as the public drive, on the local computer outside of the My Documents folder, or web sites.

 7. Submitting any work as anyone but yourself.

 The above is not an exhaustive list and other instances of academic dishonesty may occur.
 Their identification will require the prudent judgment of faculty and students.
 The above definition and examples apply to all of my students.

 Brentwood High School expects all students to abide by ethical academic standards.
 Academic dishonesty includes plagiarism, cheating or copying the work of another, using technology for illicit purposes, or any unauthorized communication between students for gaining advantage during an examination.
 Brentwood High School’s Academic Integrity Policy covers all school related tests, quizzes, reports, class assignments, and projects, both in and out of class.
 The purpose of Brentwood High School’s Academic Integrity Policy is to prepare students for the reality created by the technology explosion, for the world of college and beyond, where cheating and plagiarism have dire consequences.